ZyVersa Therapeutics Announces - GuruFocus.com

-- Microelectrodes (“ME”) are implanted in the brain and connected to a pulse generator that delivers electrical stimulation to block abnormal nerve signals in areas in the brain that control movement
+- Parkinson’s disease (“PD”), the second leading cause of neurodegeneration in the world, is characterized by progressive degeneration of nigrostriatal dopaminergic neurons and intracellular accumulation of aggregates containing misfolded fibrillar alpha‑synuclein (“α‑synuclein") in the remaining neurons

-- Data demonstrate that continuous activation of multiple types of inflammasome at the ME-tissue interface result in persistent neuroinflammation that could potentially lead to device failure and neuronal cell loss
+- The authors observed a direct relationship between levels of ASC protein and misfolded α‑synuclein aggregates in PD mice brains, and concluded that ASC specks contribute to the propagation of inflammasome-associated α‑synuclein pathology in PD, which forms the basis for targeting ASC as a potential therapy for PD

-WESTON, Fla., April 19, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ( ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for treatment of inflammatory and renal diseases, is pleased to announce that world renowned inflammasome researchers and inventors of ZyVersa’s Inflammasome ASC Inhibitor IC 100 from the University of Miami Miller School of Medicine have published a scientific paper in the peer-reviewed journal, Biomaterials.
+WESTON, Fla., April 25, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ( ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for treatment of inflammatory and renal diseases, announces publication of an article in the peer-reviewed Journal of Neuroinflammation supporting the potential of ASC specks as a therapeutic target for Parkinson’s disease.

-In the paper titled, “Activation of inflammasomes and their effects on neuroinflammation at the microelectrode-tissue interface in intracortical implants,” the researchers reported:
+In the paper titled, “ASC specks exacerbate α‑synuclein pathology via amplifying NLRP3 inflammasome activities,” the authors reported data on the interplay between ASC speck formation, NLRP3 inflammasome activation, and pathological progression in a PD model (induced by human A53T mutant α-synuclein preformed fibrils, “PFFs”).
+Following is a summary of key findings:

-- Glial cell activation was demonstrated at the site of ME implant
+- There was a direct relationship between α‑synuclein pathology and ASC expression

-- Sustained presence of gasdermin D provides evidence of elevated pyroptosis (“cell death”) occurring at the injury site, which coincided with a decrease in neuronal density
+- Knockdown of endogenous ASC markedly suppressed microglial inflammasome activation and neuronal α‑synuclein aggregation under the challenge of PFFs

-“Deep brain stimulation is an important therapeutic option to help maintain quality of life in patients with movement disorders whose symptoms are not effectively controlled by medication,” stated Dr. Abhishek Prasad, Associate Professor, the Department of Biomedical Engineering at the University of Miami Miller School of Medicine.
-“Our results not only demonstrate that continuous activation of inflammasomes contribute to neuroinflammation at the ME-tissue interface, but also reveal the therapeutic potential of targeting inflammasomes to attenuate the foreign body response to cortical implants.”
+The authors stated, “There is a clear association between ASC specks assembly, NLRP3 inflammasome activation, and PD pathological progression, especially with regards to α‑synuclein accumulation.
+These findings imply that targeting ASC is a promising therapeutic approach for PD.”
+To read the article Click Here.

-“The research published in Biomaterials provides additional support for the therapeutic potential of ZyVersa’s proprietary monoclonal antibody inflammasome ASC inhibitor, IC 100, in neurological injury and disease,” indicated Stephen C. Glover, ZyVersa’s Co-founder, Chairman, CEO and President.
-“Preclinical studies have demonstrated reduced inflammatory activity and/or improved outcomes in two different models of brain injury, spinal cord injury, age-related inflammation Alzheimer’s disease, and multiple sclerosis.”
+Stephen C. Glover, ZyVersa’s Co-founder, Chairman, CEO and President, stated: “The research on the role of ASC Specks in propagation of alpha-synuclein pathology in Parkinson’s disease published in the Journal of Neuroinflammation provides additional support for the therapeutic potential of ZyVersa’s proprietary monoclonal antibody Inflammasome ASC Inhibitor IC 100, in neurological diseases.
+IC 100 preclinical studies demonstrate reduced inflammatory activity and/or improved outcomes in, age-related inflammation, Alzheimer’s disease, multiple sclerosis, spinal cord injury, and two different models of brain injury.”

 About Inflammasome ASC Inhibitor IC 100

 IC 100 is a novel humanized IgG4 monoclonal antibody that inhibits the inflammasome adaptor protein ASC.
-IC 100 attenuates both initiation and perpetuation of the inflammatory response.
-It does so by binding to a specific region of the ASC component of multiple types of inflammasomes, including (NLRP1, NLRP2, NLRP3, NLRC4, AIM2, and Pyrin).
+IC 100 was designed to attenuate both initiation and perpetuation of the inflammatory response.
+It does so by binding to a specific region of the ASC component of multiple types of inflammasomes, including NLRP1, NLRP2, NLRP3, NLRC4, AIM2, Pyrin.
 Intracellularly, IC 100 binds to ASC monomers, inhibiting inflammasome formation, thereby blocking activation of IL-1β early in the inflammatory cascade.
-IC 100 also binds to ASC Specks, both intracellularly and extracellularly, further blocking activation of IL-1β and the perpetuation of the inflammatory response that is pathogenic in inflammatory diseases.
+IC 100 also binds to ASC in ASC Specks, both intracellularly and extracellularly, further blocking activation of IL-1β and the perpetuation of the inflammatory response that is pathogenic in inflammatory diseases.
 Because active cytokines amplify adaptive immunity through various mechanisms, IC 100, by attenuating cytokine activation, also attenuates the adaptive immune response.

 About ZyVersa Therapeutics, Inc.

 ZyVersa ( ZVSA) is a clinical stage specialty biopharmaceutical company leveraging advanced, proprietary technologies to develop first-in-class drugs for patients with renal and inflammatory diseases who have significant unmet medical needs.
-The Company is currently advancing a therapeutic development pipeline with multiple programs built around its two proprietary technologies – Cholesterol Efflux Mediator™ VAR 200 developed to ameliorate renal lipid accumulation that damages the kidneys' filtration system in patients with glomerular kidney diseases, and Inflammasome ASC Inhibitor IC 100, targeting damaging inflammation associated with numerous CNS and other inflammatory diseases.
+The Company is currently advancing a therapeutic development pipeline with multiple programs built around its two proprietary technologies – Cholesterol Efflux Mediator™ VAR 200 for treatment of kidney diseases, and Inflammasome ASC Inhibitor IC 100, targeting damaging inflammation associated with numerous CNS and other inflammatory diseases.
 For more information, please visit www.zyversa.com.

 Cautionary Statement Regarding Forward-Looking Statements